codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

     .. literalinclude:: common_functions/005.php
         :lines: 2-

+    .. note:: Usually this method will not clean up the fragment in the URL.
+        If there is a fragment in your URL that you want to remove, you can use the refresh parameter in this function.
+        Like ``return redirect()->to('to', null, 'refresh');```.

     **Redirect to a Defined Route**

     When you want to pass a :ref:`route name <using-named-routes>` or Controller::method